-Whether project or thesis, the Middle East & Islamic Studies capstone research experience should reflect students’ mastery of relevant subjects and skills in their course work, experiential learning opportunities, and research.
+Whether students have selected to do the optional project or thesis, the Middle East & Islamic Studies capstone research experience should reflect students’ mastery of relevant subjects and skills in their course work, experiential learning opportunities, and research.
 For the exact number of project or thesis credits to take, students should consult the degree requirements in the University Catalog or the MEIS Handbook.

 If the medium of a traditional thesis is not an appropriate fit, the project option enables students to produce a non-traditional deliverable.
 Middle East & Islamic Studies projects can be: